 - Astronomy Representative

-To work alongside the Social Secretary to organise Astrophysics and Astronomy related events for Society members.
-They shall be responsible for operating and maintaining Astronomy themed equipment owned by the Society.
+To work alongside the Social Secretary to organise Astrophysics and Astronomy related events for Society members, at least two a term.
+They shall be responsible for operating and maintaining Astronomy themed equipment owned by the Society

 - Promotions and Design Representative